Audrey Terras

 http://math.ucsd.edu/~aterras/finite fourier expansions.pdf

-SOME OF MY TALKS
+SOME OF MY EARLIER TALKS

 1) talk given in the Analysis on Graphs and its Applications Program at Newton Institute, Cambridge, England, March, 2007 ; (examples of primes slide corrected to eliminate tail)